 The Bombay Frankie Company

 You might think that an Indian fusion cafe inside a gas station is a fairly niche concept, but it’s actually the first of two on this list.
 As the name suggests, this tiny West LA spot is all about the frankies - Indian wraps from Mumbai.
 Fillings include everything from chicken tikka masala to saag paneer to fried fish.
 Takeout and delivery available on most major platforms.

 Cardamom is one of the most underrated Indian restaurants in central LA, with an excellent menu that focuses primarily on dishes from the southwestern state of Kerala.
 Think lamb biryani, madras curry, and bhindi bhajee (spiced okra).
-The entire menu is available for takeout and delivery on most major platforms, but if you order through their website, you get a 10% discount.
+Available for takeout and delivery.

 Electric Karma is a popular restaurant on W. 3rd St. and one of our go-to Indian spots in Beverly Grove.
 Unfortunately, the romantic, dimly lit dining room is closed right now, but you can still take advantage of their very solid food, which is available for both takeout and delivery.
 The menu is large and full of classic dishes, but our move is always one of the combination platters for two - that’ll get you samosas, three vegetarian dishes of your choice, naan, nice, and dessert for under $50.

 Electric Lotus in Los Feliz has solid food across-the-board, but is probably best known for being one of the only Indian restaurants in town with Impossible meat on its menu (check for available - it often sells out).
 They’re on all major delivery platforms, but if you order through their website, you get 15% off.